The Ricci curvature on simplicial complexes

-In this paper, we refer the definition of the Laplacian on simplicial complexes and define the Ricci curvature on simplicial complexes (\S2).
-In \S3, we prove some properties of the Ricci curvature.
-By these properties, we prove Theorem \ref{thm:estimate} and Corollary \ref{relation} (\S4).
-In \S5, using our results, we show some examples.
-Finally, we summarize this paper and write future plan (\S6).
+In this paper, we refer to the definition of the Laplacian on simplicial complexes and define the Ricci curvature on simplicial complexes (\S2).
+In \S3, we prove the upper and lower bounds of the Ricci curvature.
+In \S4, we prove Theorem \ref{thm:estimate}.
+In \S5, we present some examples of our results.
+Finally, we summarize this paper and describe a future plan (\S6).